 One caveat to note when diagnosing demodicosis or DB, whether through clinical observation of collarettes, lash sampling, or viewing with a slit lamp or in vivo CLSM, is that there is no exact established mite count that constitutes an overpopulation that moves the presence of Demodex from a normal density to an infestation warranting a diagnosis of demodicosis.7,8 Therefore, there is still a degree of clinical judgment required when making the diagnosis, which usually comes down to a patient experiencing ocular symptoms in the presence of lash collarettes.

 Demodex are highly resistant to most forms of treatment.
 As they are parasitic arthropods, they will not respond to antibacterial, antiviral, or antifungal treatment, and they are surprisingly resistant to other broad antimicrobial agents such as 75% alcohol and 10% povidone-iodine.47

-which comes from the tea tree (Melaleuca alternifolia) for which it receives its name.65,66
+, which comes from the tea tree (Melaleuca alternifolia) for which it receives its name, was the most commonly used primary treatment for DB.65,66

 The active ingredient in TTO is terpinen-4-ol (also referred to as 4-terpineol) which is broadly antimicrobial and antiseptic with antibacterial, antiviral, antifungal, anti-inflammatory, and most importantly, demodicidal properties.65-69 Terpinen-4-ol is an acetylcholinesterase inhibitor, which kills the mites, and the presence of TTO forces the mites to evacuate the follicles and sebaceous glands they inhabit.16,47,66 The mites are then left exposed on the surface of the skin and prevented from laying eggs in follicular and sebaceous glands, making them vulnerable to eradication.70